FAQ for Windplanner usage

 - To export turbine coordinates: Click on Edit, Turbines, Layouts, Select the layout that you want to export, click on Export turbines to CSV (this is a comma separated values – file).

 - Enter e-mail address of the person you want to invite

-- Select user role * (collaborator or observer)
+- Select user role * (team member, project member or observer)

 - Click on “Send invite” button

-- Observers are only allowed to see a project
+- Observers are only allowed to see one project

 Currently available GIS* layers are:

 - Open Street Maps – a wiki (community populated) world map platform

 - Open Topo Maps – Height map showing terrain elevation

 - Thunderforest Landscape – Natural landmarks & forrest and wildlife reserves map